DevExpress/devextreme-documentation/api-reference/30 Data Layer/DataSource/DataSource.md

 ---

-[note] If you create a **DataSource** instance outside a widget (as shown above), make sure to [dispose](/api-reference/30%20Data%20Layer/DataSource/3%20Methods/dispose().md '/Documentation/ApiReference/Data_Layer/DataSource/Methods/#dispose') of it when it is no longer required.
-If the instance is created inside a widget, it is disposed of automatically.
+[note] If you create a **DataSource** instance outside a UI component (as shown above), make sure to [dispose](/api-reference/30%20Data%20Layer/DataSource/3%20Methods/dispose().md '/Documentation/ApiReference/Data_Layer/DataSource/Methods/#dispose') of it when it is no longer required.
+If the instance is created inside a UI component, it is disposed of automatically.

 Refer to the [Data Layer](/concepts/70%20Data%20Binding/5%20Data%20Layer '/Documentation/Guide/Data_Binding/Data_Layer/') and [DataSource Examples](/concepts/70%20Data%20Binding/51%20Data%20Source%20Examples '/Documentation/Guide/Data_Binding/Data_Source_Examples/') articles for more information on working with data in DevExtreme.

-When using a widget as an <a href="https://docs.devexpress.com/DevExtremeAspNetMvc/400943/devextreme-aspnet-mvc-controls" target="_blank">ASP.NET MVC 5 Control</a> or a <a href="https://docs.devexpress.com/AspNetCore/400263/aspnet-core-controls#devextreme-based-aspnet-core-controls" target="_blank">DevExtreme-Based ASP.NET Core Control</a>, declare the **DataSource** options in the `DataSourceOptions()` method.
+When using a UI component as an <a href="https://docs.devexpress.com/DevExtremeAspNetMvc/400943/devextreme-aspnet-mvc-controls" target="_blank">ASP.NET MVC 5 Control</a> or a <a href="https://docs.devexpress.com/AspNetCore/400263/aspnet-core-controls#devextreme-based-aspnet-core-controls" target="_blank">DevExtreme-Based ASP.NET Core Control</a>, declare the **DataSource** options in the `DataSourceOptions()` method.

     <!--Razor C#-->@(Html.DevExtreme().DataGrid()
         .ID("dataGrid")